September’s ‘Playboy’ Playmate, Sophie O’Neil, Exposes All & Censors With A Strand Of Lavender

 The model’s shared several photos from an outdoor shoot, where she went completely nude.
 The images are too racy to share here, but you can check them out on her Instagram page.

 In particular, Sophie’s newest social media post is perhaps one of the most revealing.
-The shot showed her standing in the middle of a green meadow, as she faced the camera straight-on.
+The shot showed her standing in the middle of a green meadow, as she faced the camera straight on.
 It was only censored by a couple of cat graphics on her chest, along with a strand of lavender that she held in her right hand.
-She placed both of her hands by her midriff, as she popped her left foot.
+She placed both of her hands by her midriff, as she propped her left foot up.

 O’Neil also wore her hair down in a middle part, and rocked a ton of curls.

-Her hair was also pulled into a side part.
+The photo’s been liked over 8,300 times.
 Sophie’s fans gushed about the photo in the comments section.

 “A true Venus,” declared a fan.

-“As you wish Eve…,” said another fan.
+“As you wish Eve…” said another fan.

 “Love this free spirit picture,” added a follower.